Quality Payment Program (QPP)

-As the Quality Payment Program Year 2 moves forward, clinicians and practitioners must be prepared for the changes that have already occurred while you prepare for the changes that will occur.
+As the Quality Payment Program (QPP) Year 2 moves forward, clinicians and practitioners must be prepared for the changes that have already occurred while you prepare for the changes that will occur.
 Keeping track of everything can be a challenge.
-Here’s a quick checklist to help you determine where you are for this year’s progress:
+Here’s a quick checklist to help you determine where you are for this year’s QPP progress:

 - Check each category’s time frame.
 Resource Use (Cost) and Quality are both judged on the 12-month period.
 Clinical Practice Improvement Activities and Promoting Interoperability (formerly Advancing Care Information) are reviewed on a continuous 90-day period.